Rick-Houser/jeh/_posts/2025-04-13-incident-mgmt.md

 description: "A guide to structured incident management and escalation for SRE and DevOps teams, with a focus on reliability and best practices."
 date: 2025-04-13 08:00:00 -0700
 categories: [SRE, Incident Management]
-tags: [incident management, escalation handling, alerting, signal-to-noise ratio, reliability, devops, sre]
+tags: [incident management, escalation handling, alerting, signal-to-noise ratio, reliability, devops, sre, mttd, mttr, datadog, pagerduty, opsgenie, prometheus]
 ---

 When a critical system fails, every second counts.
 Incident management provides a structured framework to transform chaos into a controlled process, enabling SRE and DevOps teams to identify, respond to, and resolve issues efficiently.
 By minimizing downtime and learning from failures, this approach strengthens system reliability, often preventing user impact.
 Widely recognized as essential in the industry, it fosters confidence in operational capabilities and maintains robust systems.